ntsvetko/gobucks/README.md

 ```
 Connected to mongo
-command: gamble 10 nat
+read command: gamble 10 nat
-command: gamble 20 vlad
+read command: gamble 20 vlad
-command: gamble 30 nat
+read command: gamble 30 nat
-command: gamble 10 justin
+read command: gamble 10 justin
-command: gamble 12 vlad
+read command: gamble 12 vlad
-command: gamble 10 nat
+read command: gamble 10 nat
-command: gamble 10 nat
+read command: gamble 10 nat
-command: gamble 10 nat
+read command: gamble 10 nat
-justin has won 10 and now has 120!
+nat has lost 10 and now has 90! :(
-nat has lost 30 and now has 80! :(
+justin has lost 10 and now has 90! :(
-vlad has won 20 and now has 168!
+vlad has lost 20 and now has 80! :(
-vlad has won 12 and now has 180!
+vlad has lost 12 and now has 68! :(
-nat has won 10 and now has 90!
+nat has won 30 and now has 120! :D
-nat has won 10 and now has 100!
+nat has won 10 and now has 130! :D
-nat has won 10 and now has 110!
+nat has lost 10 and now has 120! :(
-nat has won 10 and now has 120!
+nat has lost 10 and now has 110! :(
 ```

 There's a slight delay (because gratification can't be *too* instant), and if you run it in this mode, you can see the commands being read in, spawning goroutines (which all complete at different times), and waiting for the previous gamble of the same user to finish before moving on to the next one.